 Deer Isle, Maine

 John Williams was born in Castine and raised in Stonington.
 Growing up, John was fortunate enough to be able to fish with his father and learn life lessons, which led to him to pursue a career in fishing.
-He is a lobsterman and captain of the F/V Khristy Michelle.
+He is a lobsterman and captain of the F/V Khristy Michelle and a member of the Maine Lobstermen’s Association.
 He also serves as the President of the Burnt Cove Church Community Center and Mount Rest Cemetery.
 His hobbies are reading maritime history and being on and around the water.
 He is also very interested in investing and learning about saving for retirement.
 John, along with his wife Judy, joined the board in 2019.

 Contact our office today: